 Motorsport is all about pushing yourself and your car to the absolute limit.
-Over the decades, Formula 1 records have tumbled as drivers pushed harder, engines became more powerful and cars became faster.
+Over the decades, Formula 1 records have tumbled as drivers have pushed harder, engines have become more powerful and the cars, inevitably, faster.

-Achievement in F1 is spread between teams and constructors, and drivers.
+Achievement in F1 is spread between constructors and drivers.
 Over decades in the sport, teams like Ferrari, McLaren and Williams have broken Formula 1 records with consistently quick cars and the fastest drivers.

 Here, you will find the Formula 1 records for most championships race wins, pole positions, race entries for both teams and individuals.
 If you want to know more about the youngest drivers to win championships, races, points and podiums, read our article here.